patrickbwarren/transam-triton/EMULATOR.md

  - F7: EPROM programmer: UV erase the EPROM (set all bytes to 0xff)
  - F8: EPROM programmer: write the EPROM to the file specified by `-z`
  - F9: exit emulator

+All other keyboard input is sent to the emulation.

 ### Implementation notes